10 Master Elements and their ideal natural conditions

 YIN WATER

-Yin Water represents rain, fog, snow and other types of falling water.
-Yin Water provides moisture to the Earth and helps Wood grow.
-When the chart is too hot, Yin Water is perfect for regulating the temperature, because Earth and Wood absorb it, and can cool off Metal.
-Too much Fire would evaporate Yin Water.
-Yin Metal can provide support to weak Yin Water though.
+Yin Water represents rain, fog, snow, and other forms of precipitation.
+It provides essential moisture to the Earth, supporting the growth of Wood.
+When a chart is overly hot, Yin Water is ideal for regulating the temperature, as Earth and Wood absorb it, cooling the environment and even moderating Metal’s heat.

 Also published on Medium.